 @stylexjs/unplugin

-npm i -D @stylexjs/unplugin
+npm install --save-dev @stylexjs/unplugin

 Usage by bundler